gravitonian/brutor-sdk/docs/generating-activiti-extension-project.md

 ## Apply APS Enterprise License
 The APS server is running as an Enterprise Edition, so you must apply a license to use it.
 Navigate to `http://localhost:9080/activiti-app` and you will be asked to upload a license.

+You can request a trail license from https://www.alfresco.com/platform/process-services-bpm/trial/download

 ## Changing the Extension and Rebuilding and Deploying the Docker Image
 The Activiti/APS system is now up and running and you would most likely want to keep working on